-Resilience1220 is a non-profit organization with 501(c)(3) status.
+Resilience1220 is a non-profit organization.
 Initial operation has been entirely volunteer, however that is not a sustainable business model.
 While minor costs of a few thousand dollars have been covered by the organizers; as the organization becomes formalized, operational costs will expand beyond what can be covered through donated services.
 These costs include technological services, administration, marketing, and reimbursement for therapists.
 Many hours of time have been contributed by the organizers, advisers, and consultants.
-Most importantly, in order to maintain continued participation by the counselors who provide free counseling to youth ages 12 to 20, we need to reimburse them at, at least a nominal amount of $25 per hour, and we hope to increase that to $50 per hour.
-This is necessary because therapist normally get between $100 and $150 per hour in their private practice.
+Most importantly, in order to maintain continued participation by the counselors who have provided free counseling to youth ages 12 to 20, we need to continue to reimburse them.
+As of January 1, 2020, Resilience1220 is able to pay therapists $50.00 per session or group (approximately half of their regular rate).
+They are not paid for lecture time.

 The cost of therapists providing 100 sessions per month is $5,000.
 The Executive Director receives $3,000 per month.
 We spend $500 per month on a consultant and marketing firm.
 Additionally, operating costs are approximately $500 per month.